remix-run/remix-website/data/posts/remix-vs-next.md

 This is a great question.
 Server and HTTP caching only work when your site is getting traffic.
 Turns out, your business only works when your site is getting traffic too 😳.
 You don't need your two page views a day to be one second faster, you need an email list.

 - Empty cache hits on product pages in Remix are no slower than the search page in the Next.js site (where it can't use SSG).
 When was the last time you shopped online without searching?
-As that cache fills up with common queries, it gets way faster than Next.js
+As that cache fills up with common queries, it gets faster than Next.js
 - Common landing pages will be primed pretty much always, then Remix's prefetching makes the next transitions instant.
 Remix can prefetch any page, dynamic or otherwise, Next.js can't.
 - At a certain scale with SSG, you'll need to switch to ISR.
 Now you have the same cache miss problem on pages that weren't part of your last deployment.